 - 1. Wear personal protective equipment, hard hat, foot protection, back supports, bloodborne pathogen protection and safety glasses or face shields as directed by your supervisor. - 2.
-Sit in vehicles properly.
-(Never stand up, sit on the side or ride on any exterior part of a vehicle.) - 3.
-Vehicles are to be stopped when entering or exiting.
-(Do not enter or exit any moving vehicle.) - 4.
+Sit in vehicles properly (never stand up, sit on the side, or ride on any exterior part of a vehicle). - 3.
+Vehicles are to be stopped when entering or exiting (do not enter or exit any moving vehicle). - 4.
 Damaged or unguarded tools and equipment are not to be used. - 5.
 Do not work or drive while under the influence of alcohol or drugs. - 6.
 Use every safeguard provided.
 After removing guards for repairs, replace at once. - 7.
 Walk (do not run); watch your step; keep firm footing and balance at all times. - 8.
-When working around machinery, do not wear loose clothing, torn sleeves, ties, key chains, rings, watches or any item that could become entangled in the machinery. - 9.
+When working around machinery, do not wear loose clothing, torn sleeves, ties, keychains, rings, watches, or any item that could become entangled in themachinery. - 9.
 Horseplay or practical jokes are prohibited.
 Avoid distracting others. - 10.
-Long hair must be tied off, wrapped or confined in a manner to prevent being caught in any machinery. - 11.
-Frayed, cut or cracked electrical cords are not to be used.
+Long hair must be tied off, wrapped, or confined in a manner to prevent being caught in any machinery. - 11.
+Frayed, cut, or cracked electrical cords are not to be used.
 Turn them in to your supervisor for repair or replacement. - 12.
-Use only ladders and step stools to get additional height.
-(Do not attempt to get additional height from a climbing device by placing it on a box, crate, or other improvised stand.) - 13.
-Equipment is not to be altered. (i.e. removing protection guards.) - 14.
+Use only ladders and step stools to get additional height (do not attempt to get additional height from a climbing device by placing it on a box, crate, or other improvised stand). - 13.
+Equipment is not to be altered (i.e., removing protection guards). - 14.
 Work only in properly lit areas. - 15.
-Never leave materials, tools, etc. in a position to slide or fall. - 16.
-Keep your work area clean and free of loose objects, stumbling or slipping hazards. - 17.
+Never leave materials, tools, etc., in a position to slide or fall. - 16.
+Keep your work area clean and free of loose objects, stumbling, or slipping hazards. - 17.
 Review the safety material posted on bulletin boards or distributed in work area. - 18.
 Report all accidents/injuries, no matter how minor, to your supervisor. - 19.
 Report all unsafe work conditions or procedures during the course of work activities to your supervisor. - 20.
 Never stand under suspended loads or in danger zone of falling objects, moving equipment, dripping caustics, etc. - 21.
 Keep flammables in safety type containers. - 22.
 Never use gasoline for cleaning purposes. - 23.
 Always keep hands and feet clear of pinch points. - 24.
-Never allow oil or grease or heat to come in contact with oxyacetylene equipment. - 25.
-Use the right tool and use it properly. (example: do not use defective or mushroom-headed tools.) - 26.
+Never allow oil or grease or heat to come in contact with oxyacetyleneequipment. - 25.
+Use the right tool and use it properly (i.e., do not use defective or mushroom-headed tools). - 26.
 Be sure all electrical devices are properly grounded at all times. - 27.
-Never leave an unsafe condition unguarded or unmarked, even temporarily.
+Never leave an unsafe condition unguarded or unmarked, eventemporarily. - 28.
+Inspect each ladder before using.
+Be sure ladder is properly positioned and secure at top and bottom. - 29.
+When working overhead, place warning signs below and rope offarea. - 30.
+Know the location of fire extinguishers and know how to use them.